Financial Analyst - Chizuki Watanabe

 “Our team is aligned with Corporate Finance because it is important to the accuracy of our Wall Street earnings report.
 This morning I’m helping with the monthly expense “actuals” report so our management team can compare expenses to the original forecast.”

 Chizuki also knows the request has implications for next year’s forecast.
-She joins the DBU Corporate leader in a brief review meeting before sending the data to the leadership team.
+She joins the Distribution Business Unit (DBU) Corporate leader in a brief review meeting before sending the data to the leadership team.
 They collaborate on determining how these actuals might fit into next year’s overall budget projection.

 “It’s important for us to be able to communicate results clearly.
 Our team works together closely to ensure the analysis is accurate.
 We know our leadership team uses this data to measure if our growth is developing on pace around the world.”